 Researchers on the project include: Dr Victor Bunster, Dr Duncan Maxwell, Santiago Muñoz-Vela,

-Fernando Pavez, Yussra Rashed & Seongwon Seo.
+Fernando Pavez, Yussra Rashed, Seongwon Seo & Edan Weis.

 Date commenced and duration